HEENEY MARINA OPEN FOR THE SEASON -

 If watercraft is contaminated with ANS, Heeney Marina is an authorized Decontamination Center and can povide the necessary cleaning service for a fee.

 In the meantime, if you have questions about boat launching,

 call the Forest Service office 970-468-5400, the Heeney Marina 970-724-9441 or Melody Lodge Cabins 970-468-8497.

-Last tested, the Green Mountain Reservoir was free of zebra mussel but, due to increased invasion in other Colorado lakes, the DOW recently designated Green Mountain Reservoir as a "high risk" lake.
+Last tested, the Green Mountain Reservoir tested positive for zebra mussel and, due to increased invasion in other Colorado lakes, the DOW recently designated Green Mountain Reservoir as a "high risk" lake.

-Due to this concern, to prevent the spread of the zebra mussel, inspections will be required before launching in the reservoir.
+Due to this concern, to prevent the spread of the zebra mussel, inspections will be required before launching and exiting the reservoir.